automl/CARL/README.md

 ```

 In general, we test on Linux systems, but aim to keep the benchmark compatible with MacOS as much as possible.
-Mario at this point, however, will not run on any operation system besides Linux

-In general, we test on Linux systems, but aim to keep the benchmark compatible with MacOS as much as possible.
-RNA and Mario at this point, however, will not run on any operation system besides Linux
+RNA and Mario at this point, however, will not run on any operation system besides Linux.

-To install the additional requirements for ToadGAN:
+To install ToadGAN for the Mario environment:
 ```bash
 git submodule update --init --recursive